annaesvensson/yellow-markdown/README.md

 ## How to format text with shortcuts

-Markdown is a flexible way to edit web pages.
+Markdown is a quick way to edit web pages.
 Markdown-formatted text can be opened with any text editor.
 Or it can be edited in a [web browser](https://github.com/annaesvensson/yellow-edit).
 Most applications support the basic Markdown syntax, some applications provide shortcuts with additional features for web pages.
 This allows you, for example, to add [images](https://github.com/annaesvensson/yellow-image) and [image galleries](https://github.com/annaesvensson/yellow-gallery).
 The available shortcuts depend on extensions installed.

 ## How to format text with block elements

-Markdown has support for block elements that can span over several lines.
-Put the `>` character at the beginning of the line and you can make a quote.
-Or put the `!` character at the beginning of the line and you can make a general block element.
+Markdown is a flexible way to edit web pages.
+Put the `!` character at the beginning of the line and you can make a general block element that can span over several lines.
+This allows you, for example, to emphasise an entire paragraph in a special color.
 If you are a web developer you are probably asking, does this mean I can add `<div>...</div>` to a web page and where have you been all my life?
 The answer is yes and like a diamond in the ground it was waiting to be found.
+The available block elements depend on your current theme.

 ## Examples